cryogen-project/cryogen-docs/resources/templates/md/docs/klipse.md

 {:title "Klipse Integration"
  :layout :page
  :page-index 8
- :toc true
+ :section "Your Content"
- :section "Your Content"}
+ :toc true}

 [Klipse](https://github.com/viebel/klipse)
 is a javascript plugin that transforms static code snippets of an html page into live and